Megalagrion xanthomelas: Salinity levels

 Salinity is the most powerful component out of the two since freshwater recharge, like precipitation, and evaporation can change the level of salinity causing it to fluctuate.
 The average annual rainfall within the Hawaiian Islands is about 300 centimeters which could impact the salinity levels within anchialine ponds.
 The average salinity of east coast anchialine ponds is held around 3.5 ppt while west coast anchialine ponds have a salinity held at about 7.0 ppt.
 With varying levels of salinity and the possibility of salinity levels fluctuating, populations within the species Megalagrion xanthomelas have adapted to live within different levels of salinity.

 Introduction of other species

 Megalagrion xanthomelas live within the same habitat shared by already existing species of dragonflies and damselflies along with other introduced species on the Hawaiian Islands.
-“Other species of dragonflies and damselflies that the Orangeblack Hawaiian Damselfly shares a habitat with are Ischnura posita, Tramea abdominalis, and Paniala flavescens”.
+"Other species of dragonflies and damselflies that the Orangeblack Hawaiian Damselfly shares a habitat with are Ischnura posita, Tramea abdominalis, and Pantala flavescens".
 All three of these dragonfly and damselfly species do not affect the survival rate of the Orangeblack Hawaiian Damselfly.
-Over the past century, different species of fish have been added to water sources within the Orangeblack Hawaiian Damselfly's habitat.
+Over the past century, different species of poeciliid fish have been added to water sources within the Orangeblack Hawaiian Damselfly's habitat.
 The appearances of these fish species have resulted in the decline of population numbers within these Hawaiian Island habitats.